-The spikes found on roses are a prime example of a physical defence which many of us have witnessed in person, many others however, aren’t as obvious.
+The spikes found on roses are a prime example of a physical defence which many of us have witnessed in person.

-In 1983, biologists provided the first arguments for the idea that plants could communicate, based on evidence gathered from maple trees.
-Later on, it was discovered that several other species of trees such as the Acacia could communicate on a similar, airborne principal.
+In 1983, biologists provided the first arguments for the idea that plants could communicate.
+Based on evidence gathered from maple trees.
+Later on, it was discovered that several other species of trees such as the Acacia could communicate on a similar principal.

-In the year 1990, an entire population of kudu antelopes died in the span of one week in a nature reserve in South Africa, with no natural predators who could have hunted them down.
+In the year 1990, an entire population of kudu antelopes died in the span of one week.
+This is in a nature reserve in South Africa.
+With no natural predators who could have hunted them down.
 Upon closer inspection and autopsy, the veterinarians found that the antelopes’ liver enzymes ceased functioning due to high levels of tannin, leading to liver failure and death.

 The most commonly occurring food in the reserve for the antelopes were the Acacia trees.
 The leaves of the tree naturally contain a concentration of tannins which can be harmful to the liver in large quantities.
 When one tree starts to lose an important amount of its leaves, it automatically increases the concentration of tannin in its leaves while simultaneously emitting ethylene into the air, notifying the other trees of the danger.

 Seemingly, the antelopes had at one point damaged a lot of the leaves on several trees.
 Causing them to communicate the situation to the near-lying Acacias downwind.
 Those, having been warned of the kudu attack answered with full force.
 Devastating the entire population of the reserve.